Riverscapes/ConfinementTool/docs/BankfullChannelTool.md

 * Specify a minimum bankfull value (i.e. 5m)
 * Specify an optional percent buffer size to increase the polygon size by a percent of the bankfull width (this is especially important for confinement).
 Use 100 for no buffer, or 200 for twice the size of the calculated bankfull width.
+* Specify an output folder to save the bankfull channel polygon and stream network with bankfull width values.
-* Specify a temporary workspace, and uncheck the box if you want to save or review any temporary files used in the processing.
+* Specify a temporary workspace, and uncheck the "Delete temporary files?" box if you want to save or review any temporary files used in the processing.

+## Output

+The following outputs can be found under the output folder specified in the tool inputs:

+### Bankfull Channel Polygon

+Bankfull channel polygons for each continuous section of  stream network, named "final_bankfull_channel.shp".

+### Bankfull Width Channel Fields

+Segmented stream network with calculated bankfull width calculations saved in the attribute table for "network_buffer_values.shp" under the fields:
+* `BFWIDTH` = Raw bankfull channel width based on the regression equation below. (in map units)
+* `BUFWIDTH` = Adjusted bankfull channel width based on the percent buffer specified (`BFDWITH * (percent buffer/100)`). (in map units)

 ------